 This page collects plugins I've written for the image processing application

 ImageJ.
-While ImageJ isn't Photoshop -and is not meant to be-, it's quite a capable program, and thanks to a macro recording facility and a powerful Java API, it's much easier to extend.
+While ImageJ isn't Photoshop, it's quite a capable program, and thanks to a macro recording facility and a powerful Java API, is easy to extend.
 Being in the public domain, it's also free, and bugs are generally fixed quickly.
 These plugins extend ImageJ in some more or less useful, or plain fun way.
 The central place to look for more plugins is part of the ImageJ web site.

 |If any of my software has been helpful to you or your company, and you feel like expressing your gratitude beyond saying Thank you (which is also appreciated), please note that I have an Amazon Wish List containing several inexpensive items, or you can contribute directly via PayPal. |

 - The WikiPedia:APNG (animated PNG) format is a variant of PNG that supports animation, much like animated GIFs extend the GIF format.
 But they also support other PNG features like transparency and 24 bit colors, making them an attractive option for higher quality animations.
 Most browsers (except Edge) support APNG; the other ones fall back to displaying a static first image of the animation.

 - This is a replacement for Imagej's built-in class of the same name.
 It adds the capability to assign names to particular colors, and access them quickly via a popup menu.
 To use it, download the source code, replace the existing class of the same name in the ij.plugins.frame package with it, and rebuild ImageJ with ant build.
 Then, with your favorite color selected, type in a name for it and select the Add menu.
 Remove colors by selecting them in the menu, and then selecting Delete.